-Nintendo and the Pokémon Company surprise-launched Pokémon Home worldwide Tuesday night.
-The cloud-based, pocket monster storage service lets gamers transfer and manage their Pokémon across multiple platforms and games.
-This new resource for Pokémon Trainers is pretty exciting but far from simple.
+Nintendo and The Pokémon Company surprise-launched Pokémon Home worldwide in February 2020.
+The cloud-based pocket monster storage service lets gamers transfer and manage their Pokémon across multiple platforms and games.
+This resource for Pokémon Trainers is pretty exciting but far from simple.
 Here's how to get the best use out of Pokémon Home.

-Home links together the Let’s Go games and Pokémon Sword and Shield on the Nintendo Switch with everything from the eight Nintendo 3DS games via Pokémon Bank: Pokémon X and Y, Pokémon Omega Ruby and Alpha Sapphire, Pokémon Sun and Moon, and Pokémon Ultra Sun & Ultra Moon.
-Support for Pokémon GO on iOS and Android is also in the works.
+Home links together the Let’s Go games and Pokémon Sword and Shield on the Nintendo Switch with everything from the eight Nintendo 3DS games via Pokémon Bank: Pokémon X and Y, Pokémon Omega Ruby and Alpha Sapphire, Pokémon Sun and Moon, Pokémon Ultra Sun & Ultra Moon, and even Pokémon GO on iOS and Android.

 While the service might sound as straightforward to use as a cloud-based service like Google Drive, there are some limitations to what Pokémon can be transferred to and from Home.
 The service will only let users transfer Pokémon into Sword and Shield (and back out).
 Pokémon from all the other games can only be moved into Home but not back out.
 For example, you can't transfer a Farfetch'd you caught in Pokémon Sword to Pokémon Let’s Go, Pikachu, but you could transfer a Farfetch'd from Let's Go into Sword.

-Here’s everything you need to know about how to download and how to use Pokémon Home and all of its platforms.
+Here’s everything you need to know about how to download and use Pokémon Home and all of its platforms.

-How to download and use Pokémon Home app the Nintendo Switch
+How do you download and use the Pokémon Home app on the Nintendo Switch?

 To get the app on the Nintendo Switch, open the Switch eShop and search for it.
 You shouldn’t have any issues browsing for the app on the console.
 Pokémon Home is free, but it comes with a premium subscription service with a few more perks.